mickjc750/str/docs/strbuf-api.md

  Remove metadata from strbuf and reallocate as a naked 0 terminated c string. buf_ptr is nulled.
  Used for applications where an interface expects a regular heap allocated c string.
  Care should be taken to free the returned string with the same allocator that was used to create the buffer.
- If used on a static buffer, the ->cstr member is returned and *buf_ptr is still nulled.
  To instead copy the buffer contents to a pre-existing memory space, use strview_to_cstr().

 &nbsp;